 As a seasonal offering, we invite you to enjoy Ben Hecht's "Holiday Thoughts."
-Like other Jewish-American reporters, Hecht was expected to find the words to make readers feel the holiday spirit, that is, the spirit of the dominant holiday of Christmas.
-In carefully chosen words, he writes about the need to "observe" Christmas, which he sets forth into the city to do with the faithful eye of a reporter.
+Like other Jewish-American reporters, Hecht was expected to find the words to put readers into the holiday spirit, that is, the spirit of the dominant holiday of Christmas.
+In carefully chosen words, Hecht writes about the need to "observe" Christmas, which he sets forth into the city to do with the faithful eye of a reporter.

 Toys in a Chicago department store animate and weary workers nod off on the " L" trains in an essay that captures the contradictions and poignancy of the season.
 He concludes that: Christmas gives us all the same gift: The gift of memory.

 Left, Marshall Field's Chicago Department Store under the Tiffany Dome circa 1910.Right, below, Mandel Brothers Department store at State and Madison in Hecht's boyhood.
 Library of Congress General Collections images.